'Misdirected' Airstrike By U.S.-Led Coalition Kills 18 Allied Fighters In Syria

 An airstrike that was meant to target ISIS in Syria instead killed 18 Syrian Democratic Forces personnel because it was "misdirected," U.S. Central Command said Thursday.

-The strike by an aircraft from the U.S.-led coalition was called in by American allies, the U.S. military says.
-It adds that the coalition is now studying what went wrong, to prevent similar mistakes in the future.
+The strike Tuesday by an aircraft from the U.S.-led coalition was called in by American allies, the U.S. military says.
+It adds that the coalition is now studying what went wrong to prevent similar mistakes in the future.

 "The strike was requested by the partnered forces, who had identified the target location as an ISIS fighting position," the command said in a statement about the April 11 attack.
 "The target location was actually a forward Syrian Democratic Forces fighting position."